LOGOS: LLM-driven End-to-End Grounded Theory Development and Schema Induction for Qualitative Research: Experiment and Discussion

 \subsection{Experiment 1 - Statistical Metrics Comparisons}

 We report the distributional metrics of all approaches (reuseability, fitness, covereage, parsimoniousness, and consistency) introduced in Section \ref{sec:stat-metric}.
 For all datasets, we report the summed statistical metrics.
 We choose four competent baselines in our study: (1) \textbf{OpenCoding} is the simplest one, where we apply LLM-generated open codeing for each datapoint as the baseline.
 There is no iteration and no axiel or selective coding.
 We aggregate the codes to produce the final codebook, and discard codes below a minimum-frequency.
 (2) \textbf{LLOOM} is an reimplementation of the pipeline from \cite{Lam_2024} to make it fit onto our datasets.
 Specifically, we drop the text extraction part, and tune the hyperparameters like number of open code per datapoint and clustering size.
 We keep the high-level codes generated from the code clusters as the final codebook, and discard the open codes, as the original workflow.
 (3) \textbf{GraphRAG} is the off-the-shelf GraphRAG pipeline.
 We only change the question prompt to enforce the LLM to produce a 100-item codebook from all communities.
 (4) \textbf{LightRAG} is the off-the-shelf LightRAG pipeline, with similar question adaptation.
+(5) \textbf{Thematic-LM} aggregates codes through sequential LLM-based consolidation, where multiple coder agents produce codes that are merged iteratively by an aggregator and reviewer using an adaptive codebook that continually updates as new data arrive.
+(6) \textbf{HICode} performs batch-level hierarchical clustering, using LLMs to inductively merge and abstract labels in repeated rounds of top-down synthesis, producing progressively higher-level themes without an adaptive, continuously updated codebook.
+For more details of the baselines, please check Appendix \ref{tech_details}.